Tree-Planted Transformers: Unidirectional Transformer Language Models with Implicit Syntactic Supervision: Experiment

 \subsection{Circuit accuracies}

-In this subsection, we investigate the advantages of \textbf{dependency structures} through the lens of circuit accuracies.
+In this subsection, we investigate the reason for the high compatibility between tree-planting and \textbf{dependency structures} through the lens of circuit accuracies.
 Figure~\ref{fig:SG} shows the circuit accuracies of TPTs with some implicit syntactic supervision and the baseline model with zero weight for the tree-planting loss on the SyntaxGym benchmark.
 The circuit accuracies calculated across the syntactic suites (the vertical axis) are plotted against the models (the horizontal axis), with each dot denoting the accuracy of a specific seed.

-\paragraph{vs. zero supervision} TPT\texttt{[dep.]} outperformed TPT\texttt{[zero]} on 5/6 circuits, suggesting that syntactic supervision of dependency structures is generally advantageous over zero supervision.
+\paragraph{vs. zero supervision} TPT\texttt{[dep.]} outperformed TPT\texttt{[zero]} on 5/6 circuits, suggesting that tree-planting with dependency structures is generally advantageous over zero supervision.
 However, the \texttt{Garden-Path Effects} circuit presents an exception, where LMs are evaluated for the ability to be surprised in a human-like manner, through comparisons between sentences minimally different not in \textit{grammaticality} but in \textit{local ambiguity}~\citep{hu2020Systematic}.
 The underperformance of TPT\texttt{[dep.]} may suggest that due to the syntactic knowledge introduced by tree-planting with dependency structures, TPT\texttt{[dep.]} was no longer surprised by locally ambiguous but grammatical sentences.
 We further investigate this point in Appendix~\ref{app:disadvantage}.